 Around this time, Pendulums and dowsing went into a decline.
 That was due to insufficient evidence on how or why dowsing was so accurate in this age of reason.
-Did you know many historical figures, including Albert Einstein, were interested in dowsing: The likes of Albert Einstein was a dowser himself and predicted that one-day science would be able to give explanations of this phenomenon.
+Did you know many historical figures, including Albert Einstein, were interested in dowsing?
+In fact, Einstein was a dowser himself and even predicted that science would one day be able to explain this phenomenon.

 Recent Pendulum Dowsing History

 The 1920s saw the revival of pendulums and dowsing techniques throughout England.
 In this period, medical radiesthesia was a healing field, and machines using dowsing rods or pendulums became available in a complicated manner.
 Radionics machines, as they became known, saw many medical professionals adopting the use of them.
 Pendulums came into widespread use as a diagnostics tool.
-More than 2,500 medical professionals used pendulums for diagnostic use, in France and this continued until after WW2.
+More than 2,500 medical professionals used pendulums for diagnostic use in France, which continued until after WW2.

 Armies worldwide have used pendulums and dowsing.
 General George Patton of WW2 employed dowsers, as did Robert Mcnamara, the secretary of state, to locate land mines, underground tunnels, and ammunition dumps during the Vietnam war.
-Soviet geologists had also revived pendulum dowsing in the 1960s as a successful experiment with mining.
+Soviet geologists also revived pendulum dowsing in the 1960s as a successful experiment with mining.

 Some other official names who are supportive of pendulum dowsing include:

-The British Army, The British Academy of science, The US Marines, The Academy of Sciences of Paris, The United Nations Education, NASA.
-The former Soviet Union and many, many more.
+The British Army, The British Academy of Science, The US Marines, The Academy of Sciences of Paris, The United Nations Education, NASA, and many more.